Audiveris/audiveris/docs/_pages/ui_tools/system.md

 Since the 5.2 release, we can manually fix this problem.

-We point at the upper system portion, and via the right-click pop-up menu, navigate to `System#n ...` and click on "_Merge with system below_".
+We point at the upper system portion, and via the right-click {{ site.popup_system }} menu we select "_Merge with system below_".

 ![](../assets/images/system_merge.png)